dkaramit/NaBBODES/README.md

 ---
-NaBBODES started as part of [*ASAP*](https://dkaramit.github.io/ASAP/), but it evolved to an independet thing.
+NaBBODES started as part of [*ASAP*](https://dkaramit.github.io/ASAP/), but it evolved to an independent thing.
 Here we will be able to further improve it without keeping things as simple as possible.
 That said, the code should still be kept somewhat simple to allow the user to understand and modify it.

 ## To-do:
-- [ ] Stepsize control works, but still need a better one.
+- [ ] Stepsize controlers work, but add more choices.
 - [ ] Unify the solvers.
+- [ ] Add other, not embedded methods.

 That's it for now.